 Men and women are expected to cover themselves with a sarong; some temples provide them for free at the entrance while others will rent you one for a small fee.
 Always remove your shoes before entering a religious place.

 - Travelers often visit the same places in Bali and may be going your direction.
-Ask around to see if anyone is interested in sharing a taxi to split costs and cut down on traffic.
+Ask around to see if anyone is interested in sharing a private taxi to split costs and cut down on traffic.